number571/go-peer/README.md

 #### Nodes have friends:
 * Mode = "HAS_FRIENDS";
 * In this mode nodes can be connected only by passwords.

+#### Clients can be used as nodes:
+* Mode = "HANDLE_ROUTING";
+* In decentralized network clients can make a redirect package through itself;
+* In distributed network clients can make a merge connections;

 ***
 ### Constants:
 ```go